AhmadBaraWirayudha/HVAC-Load-Equipment-Selector/README.md

 - a design support tool,
 - a portfolio project for mechanical engineering,
 - and a foundation for a future interactive HVAC dashboard.

+---

+## Inspiration and Contribution

+This project was inspired in part by the workflow and implementation ideas from https://github.com/shahabsalehi/HVAC-Fault-Detection-with-Anomaly-Pipeline